 A Cockpit Production

-Every last Monday of the month we gather the finest musicians we can find and throw them together in a barrier busting night with Jazz on 3 presenter Jez Nelson.
+Every last Monday of the month we gather the finest musicians we can find and throw them together in a barrier busting night with Jez Nelson from Somethin else on Jazz FM.

 Tickets £12 (free to Cockpit Supporters Of Sound)

 DJ set in the bar with Jez Nelson & Chris Phillips from 7pm

 Main acts on the stage at 8pm